Kabster17/Mask-Detection-Case-Study/README.md

 ## Problems – Cause - Solutions

-Problem Faced	Cause	Solution
+**Problem 1:**
-Certain orientations of the face (whether masked or unmasked cannot be detected)	The dataset collected were not as vast or robust to cater to various types of mask orientation.
+Certain orientations of the face (whether masked or unmasked cannot be detected) **Cause/Solution 1:**
+The dataset collected were not as vast or robust to cater to various types of mask orientation.
 Collect more data and maybe generate augmentations to boost the data variations further

+**Problem 2:**
-Image testing sometimes do not produce all the detections	Due to the different resolutions of the images collected 	Need to standardize the image resolution amongst the training and testing images (without compromising on the quality of the images)
+Image testing sometimes do not produce all the detections.
+Due to the different resolutions of the images collected **Solution 2:**
+Need to standardize the image resolution amongst the training and testing images (without compromising on the quality of the images).
 Need to self-collect images using standard devices.
 The workaround is to set the width and height (whT) to be closer to the test image resolution.

+**Problem 3:**
-Detection speed can be improved (more real-time for webcam feed and for the video files if GPU can be utilised)	No GPU available to perform the testing 	Incorporate the GPU usage if possible to check on the detections
+Detection speed can be improved (more real-time for webcam feed and for the video files if GPU can be utilised).
+No GPU available to perform the testing.
+**Solution 3:**
+Incorporate the GPU usage if possible to check on the detections.

+**Problem 4:**
 Mask-OFF is essentially a face recognition problem and there might be some bias in the training dataset collected, leading to missed detections.
+Humans generally have different facial features and structures which has a lot to do with many factors  (facial hair, accessories, gender, skin tone, age, orientation, expression).
+**Solution 4:**
-Humans generally have different facial features and structures which has a lot to do with many factors  (facial hair, accessories, gender, skin tone, age, orientation, expression)	Need to collect data in a more ordered fashion with various segmentations to cover as many variations and differences as possible to allow a more robust training/model.
+Need to collect data in a more ordered fashion with various segmentations to cover as many variations and differences as possible to allow a more robust training/model.

+**Problem 5:**
 Different types of cloth masks (designer/graphics/coloured) type of masks were not being detected well.
 Many have started to wear special type of masks and designer masks as a kind of fashion statement.
+**Solution 5:**
-Need to collect more data in the varying types of masks (cloth type, designer, multi-coloured, special designed)

-Maybe even classify them as a separate mask on category since they are kind of anomaly masks (unique types)
+Need to collect more data in the varying types of masks (cloth type, designer, multi-coloured, special designed) Maybe even classify them as a separate mask on category since they are kind of anomaly masks (unique types)